-Shoppers of every stripe will want to schedule a trip to the bustling Saturday morning farmer’s market (8am–noon) in downtown Kaunakakai; among the couple of aunties sitting on the sidewalk with fresh papaya and other produce, you’ll find a dozen or more vendors of island arts and crafts, vintage and new clothing, handmade soaps, and specialty foods such as local vanilla extract.
+Make sure to hit the Saturday morning farmer’s market (8am–noon) in downtown Kaunakakai; among the aunties sitting on the sidewalk with giant papaya and other produce, you’ll find a dozen vendors of island arts and crafts, clothing, and specialty foods such as local vanilla extract.

 Elsewhere on the Island

-Among the traditional souvenirs at Zach Socher’s Blue Monkey gift shop at the Coffees of Hawaii plantation, 1630 Farrington Ave. at Highway 470, Kualapuu (www.bigwindkites.com/bluemonkey; tel.
-808/567-6776), are Molokai-grown coffees and teas, island-made lauhala (woven) hats, cutting boards and pens of native woods, and jewelry fashioned from tiny, delicate kahelelani shells.
-Socher’s parents, Jonathan and Daphne, own the equally intriguing Big Wind Kite Factory & Plantation Gallery, 120 Maunaloa Hwy., Maunaloa (www.bigwindkites.com; tel.
-808/552-2364), chock full of Balinese furnishings, stone jewelry, Kalaupapa memoirs, and other books on Molokai.
-Test-fly one of their handmade kites at the nearby park.
+Zach Socher’s parents, Jonathan and Daphne, own the colorful Big Wind Kite Factory & Plantation Gallery ★★, 120 Maunaloa Hwy., Maunaloa (http://bigwindkites.com; 808/552-2364), chock-full of Balinese furnishings, stone and shell jewelry, Kalaupapa memoirs, and other books on Molokai.
+Test-fly one of the handmade Big Wind kites at the nearby park.

 The Perfect Molokai Souvenir

-Found in nearly every Molokai store, the 11 varieties of local sea salts from Pacifica Hawaii (www.pacificahawaii.com) make ideal gifts.
-Salt master Nancy Gove evaporates seawater in elevated pans at the front of her home in Kaunakakai, and then infuses colors and flavors via ingredients such as local clay (alae), Kauai-made rum, Maui sugar, and activated charcoal and cayenne (for the Hot Black Lava).
-She’s happy to show you how it’s done; call tel.
-808/553-8484 to set up a tour ($13), which lasts an hour or so, depending on your interest.
+Found in nearly every Molokai store, the dozen varieties of local sea salts from Pacifica Hawaii (www.pacificahawaii.com) make ideal gifts.
+Salt master Nancy Gove evaporates seawater in elevated pans at the front of her home in Kaunakakai and then infuses colors and flavors via ingredients such as local clay (alaea), Kauai-made rum, and Maui sugar.
+To see how she does it, call 808/553-8484 and book a free tour.

 Note: This information was accurate when it was published, but can change without notice.
 Please be sure to confirm all rates and details directly with the companies in question before planning your trip.